 If you’ve got a structurally sound substrate and a short timetable, a self-leveling overlayment may be your best option for refurbishing an existing floor in either a home or a commercial establishment.
 From featheredging to multiple layering, today’s quick-curing products are mostly used to even out horizontal surfaces, raise floor levels to match new thresholds or breathe new life into old floors without the fuss and expense of tearing up or troweling over.
-Most resurfaced areas can be open to foot traffic within two to six hours and to electricians, plumbers and other “trade traffic” in a day.
+Most resurfaced areas are then open to foot traffic within two to six hours and to electricians, plumbers and other “trade traffic” in a day.

 Some people say self-leveling concrete and self-leveling toppings are the same thing.
 Others contend self-leveling concrete is used full-depth while toppings are applied to an existing base.
 Many divide self-leveling concrete into two categories: underlayments that need some type of covering like carpet or tile, and overlayments that can be covered or decoratively finished as a wear surface.